Music Code of Conduct

 3. Be on time!
 In the music industry, it is expected that musicians arrive before the start of a class, rehearsal, or concert.
 If another commitment or an unavoidable occurrence causes you to be late, please reach out to your instructor or ensemble director to inform them as such.

-4. When utilizing a department space, be sure to leave it the same as you found it (or better!).
+4. When utilizing a university space, be sure to leave it the same as you found it (or better!).
 If you move furniture around, put it back in its place before leaving.
 The next inhabitant should not be required to clean up after you.
-A photo of each room’s standard setup can be found on or beside the door to the room.

-5. Do not share department key codes with anyone outside of the music department.
-These key codes are to ensure the safety of everyone in the department and of department equipment like pianos.
-They also make sure that department spaces are reserved for department members only.
+5. Do not share key codes with anyone outside of the music program.
+These key codes are to ensure the safety of everyone in the program and of university equipment like pianos.
+They also make sure that music spaces are reserved for music members only.

-6. Request permission from the office coordinator before circulating any public information to students or placing any advertisements of the department bulletin boards.
+6. Request permission from the Office Coordinator before circulating any public information to students or placing any advertisements on the bulletin boards.

-7. Recording department classes or concerts is permitted with instructor or ensemble director approval.
+7. Recording classes or concerts is only permitted with instructor or ensemble director approval.
 Do not operate a recording device in these settings unless you have already obtained permission.

 8. Avoid critiquing the music making of other students unless you are invited to comment by either the student or an instructor.
 Please keep comments constructive and supportive.
 Every musician is on their own personal journey and it is important to be respectful of each other’s different directions and speeds.